cameronnunez/Diagnosing-COVID-and-pneumonia-from-chest-Xrays-Multiclass-Classification/README.md

 The data includes 1127 chest xrays drawn from several different sources (of varying size and quality) and a set of labels indicating whether each patient was healthy or diagnosed with bacterial pneumonia, viral pneumonia, or COVID-19.
 A 70:30 split was used to test the classifiers on the holdout validation set.
 For dimensionality reduction, principal component analysis (PCA) was used.
 Non-linear embedding approaches (multidimensional scaling and Isomap) were attempted but yielded lower accuracies.

-Several algorithms were applied: support-vector machines (SVM), logistic regression, k-nearest neighbors, decision trees, and random forests.
+Several algorithms were applied: support-vector machine (SVM), logistic regression, k-nearest neighbors, MLP neural network, and random forest.
 The algorithms with the best weighted accuracies on the validation set were to be determined as the best classifiers.
-These classifiers were the SVM and k-nearest neighbor classifiers.
-The SVM classifier has a polynomial kernel with degree 3.
-The k-nearest neighbors classifier used the ball tree nearest-neighbor algorithm with k=5 and a minkowski distance metric with p = 3.
-The best weighted accuracy was achieved by the KNN classifier, achieving around 72% balanced accuracy.
+Bayesian optimization was performed to optimize the hyperparameters of the classifiers.
+The best weighted accuracy was achieved by the SVM classifier, achieving around 78% balanced accuracy.
 The random forest classifier using
 100 estimators performed weak across many metrics.
 However, this could be due to the fact that a higher number of estimators were not used.